 - + FIRST GENERATION PROFESSIONALS

 Every member of the Gould School of Law community has an important stake in fostering a safe, supportive, and welcoming environment for learning and teaching.
 The community does not tolerate discrimination or harassment of any kind, including sexual discrimination, harassment, and violence.
-Every member of the community is strongly encouraged to help prevent sexually inappropriate conduct by practicing "bystander intervention," which means speaking up when you see possible inappropriate sexual conduct taking place.
+Every member of the community is strongly encouraged to help prevent sexually inappropriate conduct by practicing "bystander intervention," which means speaking up when you see possibly inappropriate sexual conduct taking place.

 If you are aware of sexually inappropriate conduct and you are a Responsible Employee, you must report the conduct in accordance with the requirements set out here.
 If you have experienced or are aware of sexually inappropriate conduct and you are not a Responsible Employee, we encourage you to report it immediately to the contacts listed below, who can inform you of your rights and additional resources.
 You may also report instances of misconduct to local law enforcement (LAPD), the USC Department of Public Safety (DPS), or USC's Title IX Office.